superalgo-trade/ai-auto-trading-engine/README_EN.md

 ## Overview

 ai-auto-trading is an AI-powered cryptocurrency automated trading system that deeply integrates large language model intelligence with quantitative trading practices.
-Built on an Agent framework, the system achieves truly intelligent trading by granting AI complete autonomy in market analysis and trading decisions.
+Built on VoltAgent framework, the system achieves truly intelligent trading by granting AI complete autonomy in market analysis and trading decisions.

-The system follows a **minimal human intervention** design philosophy, abandoning traditional hardcoded trading rules and allowing AI models to autonomously learn and make decisions based on raw market data.
+The system follows an **AI autonomous decision-making** philosophy, abandoning traditional hardcoded trading rules and allowing AI models to make decisions based on real-time market data and technical indicators.
 It integrates with Gate.io exchange (supporting both testnet and mainnet), provides complete perpetual contract trading capabilities, covers mainstream cryptocurrencies such as BTC, ETH, SOL, and supports full automation from data collection, intelligent analysis, risk management to trade execution.

 ![ai-auto-trading](./public/image.png)